notsue/hax/README.md

 For example:

 XML: <h1,id="section1",property="dc.title">An example</h1>

 HAX: \[h1,section1,p=dc.title An example\]

 So:
-  - closing tag is nameless;
+  - closing hax-tag is nameless;
   - attributes, sepereted by a comma, can be nameless also, or replaced by a short name

 A hax-parser should convert from HAX-markup to the XML-format.